Margarida Dyck Royston - a changemaker held back by her health issues.

 Parkview Cemetary, Waterloo, Ontario.
 Section B, Lot 125, Grave 2

-Once you have selected your donation amount and clicked donate it will take you to a shopping cart experience.
-From there you can review your total and then click Complete Payment at the bottom of the screen where you will be taken to a secured payment information page.
+Once you have selected your donation amount and clicked donate, it will take you to a shopping cart experience.
+From there you can review your total and then click complete payment at the bottom of the screen before being taken to a secure payment information page.

-Tax receipts are automatically sent once you have completed the payment information and checked out on the site.
-If you do not see an email come through with your tax receipt please check your junk or spam email folders.
-Email subject line is Grand River Hospital Foundation Donation Receipt if you are searching for it.
+Tax receipts are automatically sent once you have completed your payment information and checked out.
+If you do not see an email come through with your tax receipt, please check your junk or spam email folders.
+The email subject line is Grand River Hospital Foundation Donation Receipt.

-If you still cannot find it please contact please contact Jesse Borden, Fulfillment Manager & Donor Advocate at 226-750-2074 or email@example.com for support.
+If you still cannot find it, please contact Jesse Borden, Fulfillment Manager & Donor Advocate at 226-750-2074 or email@example.com for support.

-When donating any information entered in the Billing Address fields on the payment screen will be used to generate an automatic tax receipt.
-If company name is added here the tax receipt will be issued to the company.
+When donating, any information entered in the billing address fields on the payment screen will be used to generate an automatic tax receipt.
+If a company name is added here, the tax receipt will be issued to the company.

-If you donation is in honour of a friend or loved one you can email a digital e-card directly upon making a donation.
+If your donation is in honour of a friend or loved one, you can email them a digital e-card upon making a donation.

-E-cards are available for donations in memory and in celebration, and each e-card allows you to customize the message being sent.
-In order to send the e-card you would need to know the email address of the recepient.
+E-cards are available for donations made in memory and in celebration of someone, and each e-card allows you to customize the message being sent.
+In order to send an e-card, you will need to know the recipient's email address.

-On the completed payment screen you will see the available e-card options or you can click on this link and send a card and message directly.
+When you reach the completed payment screen, you will see the available e-card options, or you can click this link to send an e-card and message directly.

-The Foundation will only notify individuals on request.
-You can use the cart note functionality to provide a message and full contact details.
+The Foundation will only notify individuals upon request.
+You can use the cart note function to provide a message and contact details for the recipient.